By Rebecca Dolan, Ph.D.

 Forests like the woods at Crown Hill can be divided into three layers based on height above the ground.
 The upper layer, closest to the heavens, is the canopy.
 Just like with a canopy bed, this is the layer over your head.
 Very large and old trees hold their leaves up to the sun.
 Among the largest and oldest are burr oaks.
 Some in the woods measure over fifteen feet around and are likely several hundred years old.
-Although the woods at Crown Hill are isolated from other woods with burr oaks, the trees are able to communicate across the landscape via their pollen.
-The pollen of oaks travels on the wind and is able to cross fairly large spaces.
+Although the woods at Crown Hill are isolated from other woods with burr oaks, the trees can communicate across the landscape via their pollen.
+The pollen of oaks travels on the wind and can cross fairly large spaces.
 Trees at Crown Hill preserve the gene pool of early Indiana and so connect the past with the present.
-Ashes, tulip poplars, sycamores, hickories, cottonwoods, silver and sugar maple also thrive at Crown Hill.
+Ashes, tulip poplars, sycamores, hickories, cottonwoods, silver, and sugar maple also thrive at Crown Hill.
 At least two dozen trees are over three feet in diameter.

 Many of these woodland spring wildflowers are pollinated by specialist insects that only visit a single species of plant.
 Decline, or worse yet, loss of these plants, results in

 Beneath the forest floor, roots of trees absorb rain and help keep soils porous.
-Forest blocks help retain rainwater on site, reducing flow into our overburdened combined sewer system.
+Forest blocks help retain rainwater on-site, reducing flow into our overburdened combined sewer system.
 Mature trees filter harmful chemicals and particles from the air, remove carbon dioxide from the atmosphere as photosynthesis converts this gas into living plant material, and cool surrounding areas.
-All of the asphalt and concrete in built-up urban environments tends to trap the sun?s heat.
+All of the asphalt and concrete in built-up urban environments tend to trap the sun’s heat.
 Trees provide respite from this heat island effect.
 These are just some of the ecological services provided by the Crown Hill Woods that benefit all citizens of Indianapolis.
 This impressive wooded remnant of the past is serving our present and improving our future.

 David Shulkin: (202) 461-4800 | firstname.lastname@example.org